47degrees/typeclasses-in-fp-architecture/src/main/tut/presentation.md

 ### Higher Order Functions ##

-When a functions takes another function as argument or returns a function as return type:
+When a function takes another function as argument or returns a function as return type:

 ```tut:silent